Seia-Soto/lightwsd/README.md

 Lightwsd will emit event `connection.delete` when connection is closed.
 I recommend you to handle this event instead of `close` event from ws object because this event will be emitted after deletion from `ws.connections` object internally.

+### Event: `'lightwsd.close'`

+This event will be emitted after lightwsd finishes cleaning tasks.
+You can safely call `lightwsd.fns.exit` function to terminate all redis and websocket connections across clusters.
+The reason why terminating instance after this event occured is because it cleans up redis store and will make an effect to reduce cost on broadcasting.

 ### `lightwsd.fns.send(connectionId, [payload], [options])`

 - `connectionId` (required string, no default) The websocket connection id to send payload.